haxetink/tink_macro/README.md

 ### Expression Level Transformation

 Because the state of a constructor is rather delicate, the API prohibits you to just mess around with the whole constructor body at an expression level.
 For that to happen, you can register `onGenerate` hooks.
 These will be called when the corresponding `ClassBuilder` does its export.
 The hooks are cleared after the export.

+#  TypeMap

+You can find a type map, i.e. a map where the keys are `haxe.macro.Type`, in `tink.macro.TypeMap`.
+It's pretty much an ordinary map.
+Currently, it relies rather strongly on [`haxe.macro.TypeTools.toString()`](http://api.haxe.org/haxe/macro/TypeTools.html#toString) and it remains to be determined whether that is a reliable choice.
+Please report any issues you might face.